 - Renewable energy: Biofuels such as ethanol, biogas.

-These chemicals are produced using some basic unit operations and unit processes such as:
+These chemicals are produced using some basic unit operations and unit processes.
+Unit operations involve physical separation of products that are obtained from unit processes, whereas unit processes involve chemical conversion of substances.

 Unit process + unit operation = an entire chemical process